danday74/shelljs.exec/README.md

 ## Limitations

-* Currently this module does not support chaining (shelljs does)
+* No support for chaining (unlike shelljs)

-* Currently this module only supports synchronous execution, asynchronous callbacks are not available (shelljs claims full async support)
+* Synchronous execution only